proddata/crate/docs/sql/statements/alter-cluster.rst

 ------------------------

 The index setting :ref:`routing.allocation.max_retries
-<routing.allocation.max_retries>` indicates the maximum of attempts to
+<sql-create-table-routing-allocation-max-retries>` indicates the maximum of
-:ref:`allocate a shard <glossary-shard-allocation>` on a node.
+attempts to :ref:`allocate a shard <glossary-shard-allocation>` on a node.
 If this limit is reached it leaves the shard unallocated.

 This command allows the enforcement to retry the allocation of shards which failed to allocate.
 See :ref:`ddl_reroute_shards` to get convenient use-cases.